John Tenniel: Legacy

-Public exhibitions of Sir John Tenniel's work were held in 1895 and 1900.
-Tenniel was also the author of one of the mosaics, Leonardo da Vinci, in the South Court in the Victoria and Albert Museum.
+Public exhibitions of Tenniel's work were held in 1895 and 1900.
+He was also the author of one of the mosaics, Leonardo da Vinci, in the South Court in the Victoria and Albert Museum.
 His stippled watercolour drawings appeared from time to time in the exhibitions of the Royal Institute of Painters in Water Colours, to which he had been elected in 1874.

 Tenniel Close, a Bayswater street near his former studio, is named after him.
-In 2025 a commemorative plaque was installed on the exterior of Tenniel's house in West Kensington.
+In 2025 a commemorative plaque was installed on the exterior of his house in West Kensington.
 The plaque, which had been commissioned in 1930 by London County Council was originally placed on his house in Maida Vale, but was removed when that building was demolished in the 1950s.
 After 65 years in storage, the plaque was restored and rehung by English Heritage.